jumiverse/jumiverse.github.io/preview/2023-02-05-wish-week-experiment.md

 ## Day 3
-Wish 1: keep up breathing routine from day before, do it at least once per 2 hours.
+Wish 1: I want to keep up the breathing routine from day before, do it at least once per 2 hours.
+At the end of the day I can say, I did pretty much reach my goal by just going on the terrasse or opening the window and breath in fresh air.

+Wish 2: Todays #futureskill is selfcare.
+Since my day is full of meetings, I need to be careful with my energy.
+I wish to listen to my body's signals and react to them, when I am out if energy.
+When reflecting on this wish in the evening, I am quite satisfied, since I did take a very short na -just closing my eyes- after lunch to reenergized, which worked well.
+I also worked on some creative task between 2 meetings with music on.

-Wish 2:
+Wish 3:
+I did not add any further wish this day and took it slow.

 ## Day 4
-My wish today is to follow up with #leadership skills as mentioned above: I wish to lift others up, ask curious questions and listening actively.
+My first wish today is to follow up with #leadership skills as mentioned above: I wish to lift others up, ask curious questions and listening actively.
+I wish to do so with my ambassador community and involve them by asking for their ideas.
+I will also do an interview today, where I try to hold back and listen closely.

 ## Day
 Today is Skill—mapping workshop time.
 My wish is to focus on my part of explaining the value stream - asking about the previous knowledge, e.g. do it quiz style or with video - and then proceed with observing only.